Shop Tested ToolsWoodworking

 Brush My Glue | Shop Tested Glue Brush Review

-Rockler glue brush v.s. disposable acid brushEach year I spend several hundred dollars on consumable supplies, such as glue, sandpaper, and glue brushes.
+Rockler glue brush v.s. disposable acid brushEach year, I spend several hundred dollars on consumable supplies, such as glue, sandpaper, and glue brushes.
 When I saw the Rocker Silicone Glue Brush, I was skeptical, as it was probably one of those situations where it is too good to be true.
-However, after throwing away hundreds of disposable glue brushes I figured I should give it a try.
+However, after throwing away hundreds of disposable glue brushes, I figured I should give it a try.

 Rockler glue spreader clean upI found the spatula on the other end extremely useful for cleaning up squeeze out in the corners and for applying wood putty to holes.

 Needless to say, clean-up was a breeze.
-Just a quick tip; let the glue in the bristles completely dry before trying to clean it.
+Just a quick tip: let the glue in the bristles completely dry before trying to clean it.
 The glue pulls right off when dry.

 When it came to cleaning off the spatula, it did not fare so well.
-The spatula and handle is made from your everyday plastic, so it is best to clean that off right away.
+The spatula and handle are made from your everyday plastic, so it is best to clean that off right away.

 I still use disposable glue brushes for several different types of glue-ups.
-However, now my main go-to brush for glue ups is the Rockler Silicone Brush.
+However, now, my main go-to brush for glue-ups is the Rockler Silicone Brush.
 It doesn’t take long for the savings to start adding up over the disposables.

 I’m the owner of Benham Design Concepts, a mixed media art studio where I design and build custom furniture and other works of art using wood, glass, stone, and various metals.